DRUG AND ALCOHOL TESTING IN THE MARITIME INDUSTRY -What do you need to know to perform drug and alcohol testing in the maritime industry?

 What are the Federal regulations that are applicable to the US flagged vessels in the maritime industry?

-Procedures For Transportation Workplace Drug And Alcohol Testing Programs
+- 49 CFR part 40 – Procedures for Transportation Workplace Drug and Alcohol Testing Programs

 There are several questions to be answered and facts that a C/TPA should be aware of if providing service to marine employers.